renzynx/bliss/README.md

 # Installing

-This guild assumes you have a domain name and a server and have basic knowledge of how to use linux.
+This guide assumes you have a domain name and a server and have basic knowledge of how to use linux.

 ## Requirements